Sara-Mill/Enigma-README-generator/README.md

-This project create a professional README using command-line prompts.
+This project creates a professional README using command-line prompts.

 A video on the instructions and functionality can be found here: https://youtu.be/TdH0cRs0Xf0